pabloinsente/sf_for_beh_ss/README.md

 git status
 ```

-The output should look like this:
+The output should look like this

 ```console
 fatal: not a git repository (or any parent up to mount point /)